 - Mishap which makes you bed-ridden – God forbid if any mishap happens and you are bed-ridden, it gets difficult.
 While your medical bills can be taken care of insurance, your family living expenses need a plan B. This is where an emergency fund helps.

-Usually, it is advised that an emergency fund should be able to cover three to six months of complete living expenses such as rent, food, EMIs, etc. Alternatively, you can compute your requirement of an emergency fund and your plan to achieve the same using ORO Emergency Calculator.
+Usually, it is advised that an emergency fund should be able to cover three to six months of complete living expenses such as rent, food, EMIs, etc. Alternatively, you can compute your requirement of an emergency fund and your plan to achieve the same using Orowealth Emergency Calculator.

 Where to invest these funds?